Wednesday, February 24, 2021

 EMPATHY....IT'S NOT JUST FOR CLIENTS ANYMORE

-I am sure those of us who rely on assistance from caregivers to live our lives have horror stories.
-One of our biggest fears?
-Being trapped in bed because our caregiver did not show up.
+I am sure those of us who rely on caregivers for assistance have horror stories.
+One of our biggest fears is being trapped in bed because our caregiver did not show up.
 Guess what?
-Our caregivers have horror stories too.
+Our caregivers have horror stories, too.

 We rant and. rave.
 We write posts.
-We use social media to let everyone know we deserve caregivers who will provide our care the way we want.
+We use social media to let everyone know we deserve caregivers who will provide our care however we want.
 It's our life, not theirs.
 Our caregivers have no idea what it's like to be us.
 Dependant.

 That's true.
 Our caregivers do not know what It's like to be disabled.
 They don't know what it's like to be dependent on others to be able to live their lives.